-Two companies, Genius ULtd and PIN follow a "freemium" model, explained in the section "Business - Our Conversion Model" below.
+Two companies, Genius U Ltd and PIN follow a "freemium" model, explained in the section "Business - Our Conversion Model" below.
 This explains their high number of total students and paying students.
 These are also the two companies with free students.

-GeniusU Ltd grew total students by 16% in 2020 and a further 6% in the first six months of 2021 to 1,903,726 total students, with paying students growing by 11% in 2020 and a further 5% in the first six months of 2021 to 35,555 paying students.
+GeniusU Ltd grew total students by 16% in 2020 and a further 48% in 2021 to 2,663,745 total students, with paying students growing by 11% in 2020 and a further 10% in 2021 to 37,361 paying students.
 We have seen consistent growth in our number of students on GeniusU year-on-year within the range of 10% to 20% per year.
-This growth is primarily due to three factors: Organic growth through word-of mouth and referrals; partners and our acquisitions attracting new students; and direct growth from paid digital advertising.
+We consider this growth to have been attributable to three primary factors: Organic growth through word-of mouth and referrals; partners and our acquisitions attracting new students; and direct growth from paid digital advertising.
 We have historically spent a low amount on advertising as we have relied on word-of-mouth referrals and partners.
 Our marketing spend has been at less than 6% of revenue for the Pre-IPO Group and less than 4% or pro forma revenue for the Group including IPO Acquisitions.

-PIN grew total students by 26% in 2020 and a further 12% in the first six months of 2021 to 146,614 total students, with paying students growing by 10% in 2020 and a further 8% in the first six months of 2021 to 26,368 paying students.
+PIN grew total students by 26% in 2020 and a further 20% in 2021 to 157,599 total students, with paying students growing by 10% in 2020 and a further 10% in 2021 to 30,792 paying students.
 PIN has also been following a steady growth, with a spike in 2020 during the pandemic as more individuals in the United Kingdom began seeking out financial education and investment education.